Skip to main content

 In this step for the soccer kicking example, you will use the Ground Contact Model Personalization (GCP) tool to personalize a ground contact model for the subject's left foot.
 To perform the GCP process, you will be using the osim model Walking_Model_jmp.osim that you personalized in the previous step.

 The kicking motion is cropped so that the trial starts only after the subject jumps off the ground.
-The kicking (right) foot is never in contact with the ground during the trial, and so we only need to a ground contact model for the right foot.
+The kicking (right) foot is never in contact with the ground during the trial, and so we only need to a ground contact model for the left foot.

 Question